Ingan121/ModernActiveDesktop/README.md

 * ModernActiveDesktop is primarily optimized for Chromium 124 and higher.
 Some features may not work or look well on other browsers.
     * The display scaling feature is currently buggy on Firefox (which is only supported on FF 126 and newer)

+## Hidden Features
+* In the About tab of the properties window, click the ModernActiveDesktop logo and click Apply to enable the debug mode.
+* In the scheme save dialog, type `!copycss`, `!copyjson`, `!copyreg`, or `!copytheme` to export the scheme as a CSS file, JSON file, a registry file for HKCU\Control Panel\Colors, or a Windows *.theme file, respectively.
+* In a color picker window, click the big color preview box to enter a CSS color value.
+Also, prepend `!` to the color value to bypass additional processing and just apply it directly.
+This will allow transparent colors and other CSS color values that are not supported by the color picker.
+Examples: `#ff0000`, `rgb(128, 128, 128)`, `teal`, `!transparent`

 ## Contributing
 * Please read [Translating.md](docs/Translating.md) for information on translating ModernActiveDesktop.